Vienna Center for Logic and Algorithms (VCLA)

-The Vienna Center for Logic and Algorithms (VCLA) is an initiative of TU Wien (Technische Universität Wien; Vienna University of Technology).
-Located at the Faculty of Informatics, the Center is promoting international scientific collaboration in logic and algorithms.
+The Vienna Center for Logic and Algorithms (VCLA) is an initiative of TU Wien.
+Located at the Faculty of Informatics, the center is promoting international scientific collaboration in logic and algorithms.
 Moreover, the VCLA outreach activities are aimed towards raising aspirations of young people for academic pursuits and to raise awareness on the impact of the research done in the areas of logic, philosophy, mathematics, computer science and artificial intelligence among the general public alike.
 The annual reports offer a detailed overview of all VCLA activities.

 VCLA was founded in 2011 by professors Stefan Szeider and Helmut Veith (1971-2016).
 The VCLA is chaired by Prof. Agata Ciabattoni and Prof. Stefan Szeider and hosted by the following six research groups, and researchers who are also faculty of the FWF funded doctoral college Logical Methods in Computer Science (LogiCS) run jointly by TU Wien, JKU Linz, and TU Graz.

 In the last two decades the researchers have achieved a particularly good international visibility in the areas such as “Computational Logic”, especially proof theory, complexity theory, and automatic reasoning; application of logic to “Databases and Artificial Intelligence”; and in “Computer Aided Verification” or “Model Checking”, where computer programs are used to examine algorithms for errors.